Improve Your Golf Game in Essex with Chiropractic

 It’s easy to get dehydrated out on the golf course, but not drinking enough can set the stage for a strained muscle or similar injury.
 Make sure you drink plenty of water before, during, and after playing golf, especially if it is hot outside.
 If you walk the course when you play, avoid carrying your bag and pull it instead.
 Carrying a heavy golf bag over 18 holes can cause disc problems and irritate nerves.

-At Epic Wellness our team is here to help answer your questions.
+At Epic Performance our team is here to help answer your questions.
 Please feel free to contact us today.